bachue/sequel-unicache/README.md

 * You must call Sequel APIs as the document mentioned then cache can work.

 * You must set primary key before you call any Unicache DSL if you need.

+* If you want to configure both class-level and key-level for a model, configure class-level first.

 * If someone update database by SQL directly (even Sequel APIs like `User.insert` or `User.db.[]` won't be supported) or by another project without unicache, then cache in memcache won't be updated automatically.
   You must manipulate cache manually or by another mechanism.